How to find your WooCommerce customer lifetime value

 Here is a short video showing you how you can filter and search your WooCommerce customers by their lifetime value:

-Exporting the list with your most valuable WooCommerce customers
+Exporting the list of your most valuable WooCommerce customers

-Thanks to the export feature of Users Insights you can easily export a list with all of your most valuable customers and their email addresses.
-You can then use this list to send a custom email campaign or to just send them an email to say thank you for being a regular customer of ours.
+Thanks to the export feature of Users Insights, you can easily export a list with all of your most valuable customers and their email addresses.
+You can then use this list to send a custom email campaign or email them to thank you for being our regular customer.

 export data

-The average lifetime value is a number that represent the average LTV of all of your customers.
-The simplest way to calculate the average lifetime value of your WooCommerce store is simply by dividing the sum of all of your customer lifetime values by the total number of customers.
+The average lifetime value represents the average LTV of all of your customers.
+The simplest way to calculate the average lifetime value of your WooCommerce store is to divide the sum of all of your customers’ lifetime values by the total number of customers.

 Average Lifetime Value = Sum of all customer lifetime values / Total number of customers

-By using the custom export feature you can easily do this kind of calculation with a spreadsheet software, such as Excel or Google Spreadsheets.
-To illustrate this let’s first create a custom export that includes only the fields that we need.
-For this example we’ll only use the lifetime value field data, so we’ll hide the rest of the fields and click on the export button.
-Once we have the CSV file exported and downloaded on our computer we can go ahead and open the file with our favourite spreadsheets software.
-For this case I’m going to use Google Spreadsheets.
-To create a simple formula that will calculate the average LTV just select an empty cell and enter:
+Using the custom export feature, you can easily calculate with spreadsheet software like Excel or Google Spreadsheets.
+To illustrate this, let’s first create a custom export that includes only the necessary fields.
+For this example, we’ll only use the lifetime value field data, so we’ll hide the rest of the fields and click on the export button.
+Once the CSV file is exported and downloaded on our computer, we can open the file with our favorite spreadsheet software.
+For this case, I’m going to use Google Spreadsheets.
+To create a simple formula that will calculate the average LTV, select an empty cell and enter:

 =SUM(B:B)/COUNTUNIQUE(A:A)